caoccao/cctoolbox/pku-check/README.md

 There are a few Linux distributions in VM messing up with this Linux kernel feature.
 That results in V8 crashing while accessing protected memory address.
 PKU Check can detect such defect.

+Please refer to [V8 Crash Analysis in JVM on AWS](https://sjtucaocao.medium.com/v8-crash-analysis-in-jvm-on-aws-e20464c74cb9) for more details.

 ## Prerequisites

 - Linux 4.9+